zcalhoun/pspws/README.md

 # Preferentially Sampled Personal Weather Stations
-This repository contains all of the code used for analyzing preferential sampling in personal weather stations.
+This repository contains all of the data and code used for analyzing preferential sampling in personal weather stations.

-The repository is organized into the following directories:
-* Preprocessing: this folder contains .ipynb notebooks used for preproccesing data.
+# Organization
+* preprocessed_data: this folder contains the preprocessed data with weather underground and census data combined into .shp files, organized by location / time period.
-* Analysis: this folder contains .ipynb notebooks used for conducting analysis.
+* notebooks: this folder contains .ipynb notebooks used for conducting analysis.
-* Data: this folder contains both raw and preprocessed data.
-At this time, this directory is ignored by git (using the .gitignore file).
-This is to avoid sending too much data to github.

-Please consult each of these directories to read more about the scripts contained within them.
+Please consult the notebooks to see the code used in the analysis.

 # Running code
-We created this environment using conda.
-As such, you can find the conda requirements in the environment.yaml file.

-Package requirements include:
+The following requirements are needed to run the code in this repository.
-* PyMC - for running models
+* PyMC - for running models.
+* Arviz - for visualizing PyMC results.
-* GDAL - must be installed for data preprocessing steps
+* GDAL - must be installed for data preprocessing steps.
-* PySAL
+* PySAL - for geographic data manipulation.
+* Geopandas - for working with .shp files.
+* Statsmodels - for some basic statistical analysis.
+* Numpy and Pandas - for basic data manipulation.

+If you would like to understand how to pull Weather Underground data, or better understand any of the questions, please make an issue, or send me a note!
+I would love to hear your questions.